Facts About the Trauma of Abuse

 By Barbara Fane, LCSW, BCD

 When someone is abused by someone they trusted, a core part of the injury is the betrayal.
-That changes not only your sense of safety, but also your view of the world and who you are in it.
+That changes not only your sense of safety but also your view of the world and who you are in it.

-Abuse survivors can end up making many choices based on reactions to their past abuse rather present circumstances.
+Abuse survivors can end up making many choices based on reactions to their past abuse rather than present circumstances.

 The impact of trauma or abuse leaves emotional scars long after the physical ones have healed.
-It is not uncommon for survivors of trauma and abuse to doubt, self-blame or criticize themselves or their actions.
+It is not uncommon for survivors of trauma and abuse to doubt, self-blame, or criticize themselves or their actions.
 I often hear clients comment:

 “I should have been able to stop him.”

 “I thought that if I loved him enough he would change.”

 Because the very nature of abuse takes away your sense of control, power, and choice, a central part of healing is finding your own voice in the present, experiencing a sense of empowerment, and learning to make positive choices that work for you.

 The experience of trauma, whatever its form or degree, changes your life forever.
 Because it is a core human need to feel safe, when we experience a traumatic event such as rape, physical assault, or domestic violence, we are often left feeling unsafe and vulnerable.